By Hannah Bowie

 What do we advise?

-We usually advise our clients to stop posting on social media after you’ve been injured in a car accident, slip and fall, medical malpractice, on the job, or if you’re claiming a disability.
+We usually advise our clients to stop posting on social media after they’ve been injured in a car accident, slip and fall, medical malpractice, on the job, or if you’re claiming a disability.
 If you have posted, we are allowed to advise you that you can make your settings completely private or you can deactivate your account, but you cannot delete things.

 Of course, this blog post is not legal advice.
 Every situation is different and would obviously require different advice.
 If you have a current ongoing case and have posted on social media, give us a call.
 We’ll walk you through what to do.